-The virtual service is created and labeled; next, it is provisioned and bound to a workload.
-See Provisioning [124] for more information.
+The virtual service is created and labeled; next, provision it and bind it to a workload.
+See Provisioning [116] for more information.

 SecureConnect is not supported for virtual services.

 Bind a Virtual Service to a Workload

 When you bind a virtual service to a workload, it enables the PCE to program rules to the VEN on the workload the virtual service is bound to.